 - terms and conditions of employment

-More on our Human Resources Committee Charter (60kb)
+More on our Human Resources Committee Charter (75kb)

 Nomination and Remuneration Committee

-The committee provides shareholder ministers with recommendations on Board composition and membership, and performance and succession management for the Managing Director and CEO.
+The Nomination and Remuneration committee provides shareholder ministers with recommendations on Board composition and membership, and performance and succession management for the Managing Director and Group CEO.
 Specifically, the role of the committee is to:

 provide a recommendation to shareholder ministers on Board composition and membership

 develop an annual Board plan

-- inform shareholder ministers prior to any Board / Managing Director & CEO vacancies
+inform shareholder ministers prior to any Board / Managing Director & Group CEO vacancies

-- review and undertake recommendation to the Board in relation to Managing Director & CEO remuneration
+review and make recommendation to the Board in relation to Managing Director & Group CEO remuneration

-- establish and maintain succession arrangements for the Managing Director & CEO
+establish and maintain succession arrangements for the Managing Director & Group CEO

-- consider the Managing Director & CEO's recommendations around recruitment, performance, remuneration and succession planning for executive general managers
+consider the Managing Director & Groups CEO's recommendations around recruitment, performance, remuneration and succession planning for executive general managers

 Remuneration Click to expand Click to collapse

-Remuneration for Australia Post's non-executive directors is determined and discussed with the Commonwealth Remuneration Tribunal.
+Remuneration for Australia Post's non-executive directors is determined by the Commonwealth Remuneration Tribunal.

-The Board is responsible for setting the remuneration arrangements for the Managing Director & CEO.
-In doing so, it follows a set of principles approve by the Commonwealth Remuneration Tribunal which are designed to link the level of remuneration with the financial and operational performance of the corporation.
+The Board is responsible for setting the remuneration arrangements for the Managing Director & Group CEO.
+In doing so, it follows a set of principles approved by the Commonwealth Remuneration Tribunal which are designed to link the level of remuneration with the financial and non-financial performance of the corporation.

-Remuneration arrangements for other senior executives are reviewed and determined by the Managing Director & CEO within parameters set by the Human Resources Committee and the Nomination and Remuneration Committee.
+Remuneration arrangements for other senior executives are reviewed and determined by the Managing Director & Group CEO within parameters set by the Human Resources Committee and the Nomination and Remuneration Committee.

 External Audit Click to expand Click to collapse

-Under section 8 of the Commonwealth Authorities and Companies Act, the Auditor-General is responsible for auditing the financial statements of Australia Post and its subsidiaries.
+Under section 43 of the Public Governance, Performance and Accountability Act, the Auditor-General is responsible for auditing the financial statements of Australia Post and its subsidiaries.

 The Auditor-General is also responsible for auditing compliance with the performance standards prescribed for Australia Post under section 28C of the Australian Postal Corporation Act.
 Performance against these standards is detailed each year in our Annual Report.

 Risk Management and Internal Control Framework Click to expand Click to collapse

-Our Internal Control Framework (109kb) includes strategic, financial, operational, and compliance elements established across multiple internal control layers.
+Our Internal Control Framework (170kb) includes strategic, financial, operational, and compliance elements established across multiple internal control layers.